NordicESMhub/B1850_docker/README.md

 Docker container for CESM compset B1850 resolution f09_g17

-CESM docker container for F1850 compset and resolution f09_g17 using [bioconda cesm docker](https://bioconda.github.io/recipes/cesm/README.html) as a base image.
+CESM docker container for B1850 compset and resolution f09_g17.

 - Input dataset is stored and available in zenodo.